aletheiacooper/data_science_take_home/README.md

 `pipenv run python fire_dept.py FILENAMEONE.json FILENAMETWO.json`

 If one of the files exists and the other doesn't, new data will only be pulled for the file that doesn't exist.

+## Notes for the evaluator:

+* I used "we" when presenting my findings, following convention.
+I worked on this entirely alone.

+* I have experience with matplotlib which creates mathematical plots in python.
+I was unable to get it to work in my current development environment.
+I am aware that the instructions said to create visualizations!

+* I understand that my predictive model is very very simple and that a more complex model is needed.
+I want to demonstrate that I understand the basic workflow of creating a model (training data, test data, etc).
+And you never know -- sometimes very simple models work after all!
+I like to start a simple as possible and slowly increase the complexity of the model if the simple models aren't effective enough.